Moldova: Government and politics

 The Republic of Moldova is a constitutional republic with a unicameral parliamentary system of government and competitive, multi-party elections.
 The constitution provides for executive and legislative branches as well as an independent judiciary and a clear separation of powers.
-The president serves as the head of state, is elected every four years, and can be re-elected once.
-The prime minister serves as the head of government, appointed by the president with parliament's support.
+The president is the head of state, is elected every four years, and can be re-elected once.
+The prime minister is the head of government, appointed by the president with parliament's support.
 The head of government in turn assembles a cabinet, subject to parliamentary approval.
 Legislative authority is vested in the unicameral Parliament of Moldova which has 101 seats and whose members are elected by popular vote on party lists every four years.
 The president's official residence is the Presidential Palace, Chișinău.

 After the prime minister and government resigned in 2020 and the president and parliament failed to form a new government, early parliamentary elections were held in July 2021.
 According to Organization for Security and Cooperation in Europe observers, the 2021 parliamentary elections were well-administered and competitive, and fundamental freedoms were largely respected.
 The Party of Action and Solidarity won 63 seats in the 101-seat parliament, enough to form a single-party majority.

-Maia Sandu, Moldova's President since December 2020.